Meet Our CAYEN Board

 Eboni Stallworth, Sacramento County

-Eboni Stallworth currently resides in Sacramento, CA and grew up in various parts of the Bay area.
+Eboni Stallworth currently resides in Sacramento, CA, and grew up in various parts of the Bay area.
 Living throughout the East and North Bay, Vallejo, and Cordelia throughout their youth.
-Eboni became hyper-aware of how changes in one’s environment (moving, shifting family dynamics, regaining or losing access to resources) can have an impact on one’s mental health.
-However, it was hobbies, such as: knitting, crochet, and writing which became their passion and were with them wherever they traveled.
+Eboni became hyper-aware of how changes in one’s environment (moving, shifting family dynamics, regaining, or losing access to resources) can have an impact on one’s mental health.
+However, it was hobbies, such as knitting, crochet, and writing which became their passion and were with them wherever they traveled.
 On a community level, Eboni became passionate about Black Queer Trans individuals mental health and developing pathways for marginalized communities as a whole.
 They recognize the importance and lack of these communities having access to affirming employers, community supports, and spaces where they can express themselves.
 Eboni’s experience as a volunteer at the Lavender Library, The LGBT+ Center, and as a former Youth Impact Hub and Pollination Project Fellow opened their eyes to the needs of communities often erased from mental health spaces.
 Communities like those who are displaced and or undocumented.
-Eboni’s work began to shift toward amplifying those voices as well as brining awareness to the needs of communities Eboni resides within.
+Eboni’s work began to shift toward amplifying those voices as well as bringing awareness to the needs of communities Eboni resides within.
 They believe that policy work impacts who gets access and how that access is provided, and so they hope that as a CAYEN member and community advocate they can make a positive impact on other’s lives.
 Eboni’s goal to empower peers and younger youth to cultivate the lives they seek to have through community work and policy work.